DCC-EX/dcc-ex.github.io/docs/advanced-setup/wifi-mega.rst

 With esptool.py
 ^^^^^^^^^^^^^^^^

-Unzip the firmware files and put them in a folder off your root so that they are easy to find and the path name you have to enter will be short.
-We recommend putting them in an "esp" folder (ex: C:\esp)
+Unzip the firmware files and put them in a folder so that they are easy to find.
+Go to a command prompt (Windows Key+R then type "cmd" and click OK, or run "terminal" on MacOS) and navigate to the folder where you unzipped the firmware files.
+Execute the full command below from the prompt.
+Esptool.py should be in your path and will automatically find your ESP8266 if it is connected.
+If it does not find your ESP, see the examples for how to select the port.

-***TODO: We will be expanding this section soon, but needed to get what we had up for the amount of people asking about this board.
-If you have more you can contribute to the page, please send it to support <at> dcc-ec.com***

-esptool.py write_flash --flash_size 2MB-c1 0x0 esp/boot_v1.7.bin 0x01000 esp/user1.2048.new.5.bin 0x1fc000 esp/esp_init_data_default_v08.bin 0xfe000 esp/blank.bin 0x1fe000 esp/blank.bin
+``esptool.py write_flash --flash_mode dio --flash_size 2MB-c1 0x0 boot_v1.7.bin 0x01000 at/1024+1024/user1.2048.new.5.bin 0x1fb000 blank.bin 0x1fc000 esp_init_data_default_v08.bin 0xfe000 blank.bin 0x1fe000 blank.bin``

-Examples:
+Examples with port specified:

-esptool.py -p /dev/ttyUSB0 write_flash --flash_size 2MB-c1 0x0 esp/boot_v1.7.bin 0x01000 esp/user1.2048.new.5.bin 0x1fc000 esp/esp_init_data_default_v08.bin 0xfe000 esp/blank.bin 0x1fe000 esp/blank.bin
+esptool.py -p /dev/ttyUSB0 write_flash --flash_mode dio --flash_size 2MB-c1 0x0 boot_v1.7.bin 0x01000 at/1023+1024/user1.2048.new.5.bin 0x1fc000 esp_init_data_default_v08.bin 0xfe000 blank.bin 0x1fe000 blank.bin

 esptool.exe -p COM5 --baud 115200 write_flash --flash_size 2MB-c1 0x0 boot_v1.7.bin 0x01000 at/1024+1024/user1.2048.new.5.bin 0x1fb000 blank.bin 0x1fc000 esp_init_data_default_v08.bin 0xfe000 blank.bin 0x1fe000 blank.bin